ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 exception when attempting to initiate a connection with inconsistent Transport Properties.
 An error can provide an optional reason to the application with further details about why the error occurred.

+## Time Duration

+Time duration types are implementation-specific.
+For instance, it could be a number of seconds, number of milliseconds, or a `struct timeval` in C or a user-defined `Duration` class in C++.

 # Convenience Functions